CBUT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-CBUT shut down its analogue signal, over VHF channel 2, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
+CBUT shut down its analog signal, over VHF channel 2, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
 The station's digital signal was relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to post-transition channel 43, using virtual channel 2.

 Post-transition, CBUT downconverted the high definition video resolution for its digital signal from 1080i to 720p.

 Spectrum repacking

 In April 2017, Industry Canada posted new channel assignments for stations as a result of spectrum repacking due to the U.S. 600 MHz spectrum auction.
 CBUT-DT moved to channel 35 on May 1, 2020.
 Channel 35 was previously occupied by KVOS-TV; that station moved to channel 14 in October 2019.